pedroetb/pedroetb-projects-docker-build/README.md

 * **PACKAGED_IMAGE_NAME**: Name of Docker image to be built (without tag).
 It will be available at build environment as `<IMAGE_NAME_VARIABLE_NAME>`.

+* *BUILD_SERVICE_NAME*: Name of service (among those defined into docker-compose config) to be built.
+Default is empty, to build all services found (although tagging and pushing only accept one image at a time).

 * *COMPOSE_ENV_FILE_NAME*: Name of variable definition file, without path.
 Default `.env`.

 * *COMPOSE_FILE_NAME*: Name of image build configuration file, without path.
 Support multiple files, separated by `:`.
 Default `docker-compose.yml`.